okreng/risk_learning/README.md

 These are for specifying which policies are being run by the different players

+## Log directories
+Whenever creating a new policy class which contains a network, create a log directory called <module>.logs in the same folder as the module Also create a 0.instance file with '0' as the only content This is the head that other instance files will branch off of

 ## .instance files
 These files are made to hold unique ID's of models .instance files are kept in log directories
 These codify a tree structure for model growth
-The head.instance file is the base from which new models branch Each file contains a single number that will be the unique ID of the next model built off that one Newly constructed models built off existing models will have the structure: c1-c2-c3 where c1 is the number from the tree base
+The .instance file is the base from which new models branch Each file contains a single number that will be the unique ID of the next model built off that one Newly constructed models built off existing models will have the structure: c1-c2-c3 where c1 is the number from the tree base